Seven foot, three inch Mike McCormick walked up to the Alamo with a smile in his eyes I had never seen before.

 After the Waco project finished, I was sent to build a strip center near H-E-B in Flour Bluff, located between Corpus Christi and North Padre Island.
 There were no doubts Mike would go with us.

 He joined what we called, “The Love Crew,” consisting of Gary Arthur, Jim Koenig, Sterling Tools, Richard Martin and Tom Kelly (all, except Richard, had worked with me in Waco.
-I originally hired Richard as a carpenter for the construction of Flour Bluff H-E-B in 1981).
+I originally hired Richard and another future H-E-B facilities manager, Ronnie Kaderka, as carpenters for the construction of Flour Bluff H-E-B in 1981).
 Our mission was to “build the best” and “spread the love all over Texas.”

 There was another H-E-B Construction job going on South Staples Street in Corpus and about once a week each site’s crew would compete against the other in friendly games of baseball and basketball.